On Approximate Classification of Theories: Introduction

-Stability is a sensitive property, yet the graph removal lemma suggests that applications of the method to certain combinatorial problems ought to be agnostic to perturbations by negligible errors.
+Stability is a sensitive property, yet the graph removal lemma suggests that applications of the method to problems in extremal combinatorics like the ones mentioned above ought to be agnostic to perturbations by negligible errors.
 (For an elaboration of this point, see \cite{mppw}.)
-Accordingly, various modifications have emerged to address this issue.
+To address this issue, various authors have proposed relaxations of the classical definition of stability that are robust to such perturbations but still lead to good structure theorems, at least at a generic scale.
 Perhaps the earliest approach to this sort of extension of classical stability theory is due to Hrushovski in his work on approximate subgroups \cite{approxsg}, where an invariant S1 ideal (e.g., the null ideal of an invariant Keisler measure) plays the role of Shelah's forking ideal.
 In \cite{cm}, Coregliano--Malliaris consider \emph{almost stable graphons} and establish strong connections to the Erd\H{o}s--Hajnal conjecture and approximations thereof.
-Martin-Pizarro--Palacin--Wolf consider the notion of \emph{robust stability} in the context of ultraproducts of finite groups \cite{mppw}, and the recent preprint \cite{giron} of Gir\'{o}n substantially extends this approach to arbitrary invariant S1 ideals in a general first-order setting.
+In the context of graded probability spaces, Chernikov--Towsner develop the notion of \emph{$\mu$-stability} towards strengthening regularity lemmas for stable graphs to hypergraphs \cite{chernikov–towsner}.
+Martin-Pizarro--Palacin--Wolf consider the related notion of \emph{robust stability} in the context of ultraproducts of finite groups \cite{mppw}, and the recent preprint \cite{giron} of Gir\'{o}n substantially extends this approach to arbitrary invariant S1 ideals in a general first-order setting.

 The present paper contributes to this growing body of literature from a complementary perspective.
-The common feature of the approaches to approximate stability in \cite{cm}, \cite{mppw}, and \cite{giron} is the negligibility of the set of half-graphs with respect to an invariant S1 ideal.
+The common feature of the approaches to approximate stability in \cite{cm}, \cite{chernikov–towsner}, \cite{mppw}, and \cite{giron} is the negligibility of the set of half-graphs with respect to an invariant S1 ideal.
 In \cite{mppw}, for instance, a relation $R(x,y)$ definable in an ultraproduct $\frak{G}$ of finite structures is called \emph{robustly $k$-stable} if the set

 of $k$-length half-graphs induced by $R$ has measure $0$ with respect to the appropriate power of the nonstandard Loeb measure on $\frak{G}$.
-The S1 property of this ideal substantially simplifies the concomitant forking calculus and leads to good generalizations of classical stationarity principles.
+The null ideals of such measures are S1; it is precisely this property that simplifies the concomitant forking calculus and leads to good generalizations of classical stationarity principles.